VincenzoMuolo/vincenzomuolo/README.md

 ## 🌱 Things i want to do
 * Update my CSS and JS knowledges with Bootstrap or Tailwind for CSS and stay on top with newer JS versions
 * I want to learn React or Flutter.
-* I am also interested in learning TypeScript.
+* I am also interested in learning TypeScript and Python.

 I have also worked with Java to create an Android Studio app, but since the repository was originally created by my colleague, it is not currently displayed on stats API.